snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 The counterfactual assumption in this study design is that the outcome would have changed in the invention group in the same manner as the control group absent the intervention.

+School break is clearly an event that occurs between the periods, so is a history threat to validity.
+However, in this case as it only affects one group and not the other, it is an interaction with selection in this instance.